livioangelim/livioangelim/README.md

 👋 Hi, I'm Livio!
 A **versatile software developer** based in Montreal, QC, with a strong foundation in computer science and hands-on experience in **C++, Python, JavaScript, Java, Spring Boot**, and **MySQL**.
 I am passionate about building innovative software solutions and optimizing system performance.

-🎓 **Bachelor’s Degree in Computer Science** (Expected Graduation: Dec 2024) – Western Governors University
+🎓 **Bachelor’s Degree in Computer Science** – Western Governors University

 🛠 **Currently working on:**
 Building applications with **Spring Boot**, **Thymeleaf**, **MySQL**, and exploring **Docker** & **RESTful services**